cpfaff/rbefdata_paper/paper/rbefdata.md

-a workflow for integration of two datasets and discuss the rbefdata package and BEFdata in the light of future development on the integration of ontologies that will make finding data, smart merges and unit conversion possible to help researchers to deal with the upcomming challenges in dealing with data like integration of heterogeneous datasets.
+a workflow for integration of two datasets and discuss the rbefdata package and BEFdata in the light of future development on the integration of ontologies that will make finding data, smart merges and unit conversion possible to help researchers to deal with the upcoming challenges in dealing with data like integration of heterogeneous datasets.

 ## Material and Methods